17dev/structpdf/README.md

 This is where tools like LangStruct, Parsee, LangExtract, and Sieves work best.

-## Why StruxPDF
+## Why structPDF

-StruxPDF combines both worlds:
+structPDF combines both worlds:

 - Vision and OCR tools extract text and tables
 - An LLM maps everything into a clean financial schema